knight-scott/HHC_2025/docs/ch_crew.md

     But most of the time, I'm helping organizations in the real world be more secure.
 I do a bunch of different kinds of pentesting, but speciailize in network and physical.

     Some advice: stay laser-focused on your goals and don't let the distractions life throws at you lead you astray.
 That's how I ended up at Counter Hack!

+## Goose Grace
+!!! quote
+    HONK!!!
+HONK!!!!

+## Goose Barry
+!!! quote
+    You want me to say what exactly?
+Do I really look like someone who says MOOO?